HMedes/Metrics-Toolkit/_pages/metric-description-schema.md

 </tr>
 <tr>
 <td><em>Can apply to</em></td>
-<td>Indication of to what the metric is applied (e.g. an individual researcher, a paper, journal, etc).</td>
+<td>What "level" or research output type the metric is applied to (e.g. an individual researcher, a paper, journal, etc).
+Corresponds to the "Research object" tag, which includes: Authors, Book chapters, Books, Country, Datasets, Discipline, Institution, Journal articles, Journal, and Software/code/scripts.</td>
 </tr>
 <tr>
 <td><em>Metric definition</em></td>